Holiday Calendar

 The frenzy surrounding that first sale was only a preview.
 Within two years, nylon had captured 30% of the American hosiery market, and the fiber's wartime diversion to parachutes and tire cords triggered shortages so severe that tens of thousands of women rioted outside department stores for a chance to buy a single pair.

-Nylon Stockings Day History
+Nylon Stockings Day history

 The fiber that would transform women's hosiery started in a DuPont laboratory nicknamed "Purity Hall."
 In 1928, the company recruited Wallace H. Carothers, a young organic chemistry lecturer from Harvard, to lead a team investigating polymerization.
 Carothers proposed building long-chain molecules from small organic compounds with known reactivity, hoping to prove that polymers were genuine macromolecules rather than loose colloidal mixtures.